nickjackolaisen/BusinessInitiaitive/_posts/statistics/2022-12-11-sole_proprieotrship_statistics.md

 Maybe you and your mechanics have developed some groundbreaking technique to clean oil or change brakes or install new spark plugs better than the mainstream approach.
 Your customer base could grow to the point where you begin expanding your business and opening up new locations.

-Now your small business is a thing of the past.
+Now your small business isn't so small anymore.

 ## What are 5 disadvantages of a Sole Proprietorship?